About Sewage Treatment Systems -

-So, sewage treatment systems should be simple electrical & mechanical designs.
+So, your new sewage treatment system should be simple electrical & mechanical designs, right?

 The Stink Factor

 Wrong!
 In today’s lifestyle, we have come to the reality that our waste has some value, and particularly our domestic wastewater.
-Several Scarab clients have included our sewage systems as features when selling their properties, and it certainly is an asset, even offering images of the system.
+Several Scarab clients have included our sewage systems as features when selling their properties, and it certainly is an asset.

-So, if your system stinks, its not working.
+So, if your sewage system stinks, its not working.

 But, speak to us and we will give you your daily water use figures.